 Once we understand how a straight line denotes a class hierarchy and how its undulation gives rise to the social dynamic, then it becomes easy to understand the flat two dimensional space: this space is a collection of lines rotated at different angles and each line represents one particular sequence for ordering living beings.
 If you are given the task of counting all living beings, then you would count humans from left to right based on their differences, and then count the dogs from left to right based on their differences, then count the birds based on their differences, and so forth.
 We cannot include humans in the sequence of dogs, or vice versa.
 In that sense, each type of living entity is situated on its own line (which identifies a spectrum of such living beings), and thereby constitutes what we call a species.
 The different lines on the plane are rotated at different angles which means their minds are different from the minds of the other species (although one can understand how they think if we know the angle at which they are rotated).

-As the straight line denotes the dynamics of a species, the flat two dimensional surface denotes the dynamics of an ecosystem.
+As the straight line denotes the dynamics of a species, the flat surface denotes the dynamics of an ecosystem.
 This ecology has two kinds of dynamics: (1) the reflection of opposites to create a standing wave in the ideal balanced condition, and (2) the rotation of the lines to create what we call the “food cycle”.
 Based on this “food cycle” (i.e. the day-to-day material interactions and transactions), there is also a cycle of the soul transmigrating through the different species, and therefore “rotating” in the material space.